isomerpages/moe-tampinespri/_for-parents/Assessment Information 2025.md

 <p><u>Kindly take note of the following</u>:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>P1 and P2 students do not sit for Weighted Assessments or End-of-Year
-Examinations.
-Non-Weighted Assessments such as termly reviews and performance tasks will be conducted for the students throughout the academic year.</p>
+P1 and P2 students do not sit for Weighted Assessments or End-of-Year Examinations.
+Non-Weighted Assessments such as termly reviews and performance tasks will be conducted for the students throughout the academic year.
 </li>
 <li>
-<p>Non-Weighted Assessments such as termly reviews and performance tasks
-will be conducted for P3 to P6 students throughout the academic year.
-More information on NWA and WA will be provided in a separate PG memo through the Year Heads.</p>
+Non-Weighted Assessments such as termly reviews and performance tasks will be conducted for P3 to P6 students throughout the academic year.
+More information on NWA and WA will be provided in a separate PG memo through the Year Heads.
 </li>
 </ol>
 <p></p>